Santa Cruz, California: American period

 Santa Cruz became one of the first cities to approve marijuana for medicinal uses.
 In 1992, residents overwhelmingly approved Measure A, which allowed for the medicinal uses of marijuana.
 Santa Cruz was home to the second above-ground medical marijuana club in the world when the Santa Cruz Cannabis Buyers Club opened its doors in April 1995.
 Santa Cruz also became one of the first cities in California to test the state's medical marijuana laws in court after the arrest of Valerie Corral and Mike Corral, founders of the Wo/Men's Alliance for Medical Marijuana, by the DEA.
 In January 2020, Santa Cruz became the third city in the US and second city in California to decriminalize psilocybin mushrooms in addition to a slew of other entheogenic plants on the Federal Schedule 1 Substance List.

 In 1998, the Santa Cruz community declared itself a nuclear-free zone, and in 2003, the Santa Cruz City Council became the first city council in the U.S. to denounce the Iraq War.
 The City Council of Santa Cruz also issued a proclamation opposing the USA PATRIOT Act.

 Notable feminist activists Nikki Craft and Ann Simonton resided in Santa Cruz, where they formed the "Praying Mantis Brigade".
 This collection of activists organized the "Myth California Pageant" in the 1980s protesting the objectification of women.
 Myth California was staged concurrently with the Miss California pageant held in Santa Cruz since the 1920s.
 The protests ran for nine years and eventually contributed to the Miss California pageant leaving Santa Cruz.

 Riots occurred on May 1, 2010, sparked when anarchist extremists threw paint at police cars and painted anarchist symbols and anti-capitalist phrases onto buildings, resulting in more than a dozen buildings being vandalized and numerous storefronts being damaged.
 Property damages are estimated to top roughly $100,000.
 Prior to the riot, a May Day rally was being held for worker and immigrant rights.
-According to police, the rally was infiltrated by a local anarchists group, who used the rally as a cover for attacking corporate premises.
+According to police, the rally was infiltrated by a local anarchist group, who used the rally as a cover for attacking corporate premises.

 Occupy Santa Cruz formed as an autonomous organization in solidarity with the worldwide Occupy movement, a broad-based protest against economic and social inequality.
 The organization gained most of its notoriety when members barricaded themselves in an empty bank building owned by Wells Fargo and occupied the building for 72 hours, causing $30,000 in damages.
 Eleven criminal charges were filed, at least seven of which have since been dropped.